Interactive Video Programming

 Trigger pop up messages with skip option

-A blue envelope icon on a white background.
+Simple envelope icon in dark blue outline on a white background

 Trigger sign up forms to capture leads.
 Integrate with popular email newsletter services

-The second component is the navigatiion.
+The second component is the navigation.
 We can program where to take the viewer once they've made their choice(s).

 Navigation